Triathlon is unique in the fact that it is a multidisciplinary endurance sport which offers an inclusive opportunity for Para athletes to compete in.

 What you love about our sport/ favorite memory

 Riding has always been a huge part of my life which has seen me travel to some amazing places and meeting amazing people.
-Since this year becoming NZ’s 1st Female Elite Para-triathlete I have had some incredible experiences and opportunities.
+Since becoming NZ’s 1st Female Elite Para-triathlete I have had some incredible experiences and opportunities.
 This includes an incredible community and its families and competitors I have been fortunate to meet from all over the world from racing internationally.

 Name: Fiona Southorn

 Age: 53 years young

 Home town: Ruakaka, Northland

 I was looking for something new to try that would keep me fit after supposedly retiring from track cycling.

 I started to run for fitness and by default did the Duathlon champs cause a friend was going and discovered i did quite well.

 I then learn’t to swim but it’s not my thing, i have a fear of not touching the bottom.